-- The premises shall have sufficient cameras located within the premises to cover all public areas including outside of the premises covering the entrance and exit and the first aid / medical room.
-The system will be able to cope with strobe lighting (where used) and all levels of illumination throughout the premises as well as outside area. - CCTV warning signs to be fitted in public places. - 3.
-The CCTV system must be operating at all times whilst the premises are open for licensable activity.
+- 13. The premises shall have sufficient cameras located within the premises to cover all public areas including outside of the premises covering the entrance and exit and the first aid medical room.
+This system will be able to cope with strobe lighting (where used) and all levels of illumination throughout the premises as well as outside areas. - 14.
+CCTV warning signs to be fitted in public places.

+- 15. The CCTV system must be operating at all time whilst the premises are open for licensable activity.
 All equipment shall have a constant and accurate time and date generation.
-CCTV recorded footage must be securely retained for a minimum of 28 days. - 4.
-The DPS or premises manager must be able to demonstrate that the CCTV system has measures to prevent recordings being tampered with, i.e. password protected. - 5.
-There shall be sufficient members of trained staff at the premises during operating hours to be able to provide viewable copies immediately to police on request when investigating allegations of offences or criminal activity.
+CCTV recorded footage must be securely retained for a minimum of 28 days. - 16.
+The DPS or premises manager must be able to demonstrate that the CCTV system has measures to prevent recordings being tampered with, i.e. password protected. - 17.
+There shall be sufficient members of trained staff at the premises during operating hours to be able to provide viewable copies immediately to Police on request when investigating allegations of offences or criminal activity.
 Any images recovered must be in a viewable format on a disc.
-Footage supplied in a digital format on CD or DVD will also have a copy of the CCTV system software enable on the disc to all playback.
+Footage supplied in a digital format on CD or DVD will also have a copy of the CCTV system software enabled on the disc to allow playback - 18.
+In the event of a technical failure resulting in the whole of the CCTV system being inoperable, the premises licence holder/ DPS shall report the failure to Hampshire Police Licensing Unit within 24 hours. - 19.
+On all other occasions, proactive steps will be taken by the premises licence holder to rectify any technical failure of the CCTV system.